UniversalDependencies/UD_Italian-ISDT/README.md

-# Description
+# Summary

 The Italian corpus annotated according to the UD annotation scheme was obtained by conversion from ISDT (Italian Stanford Dependency Treebank), released for the dependency parsing shared task of Evalita-2014 (Bosco et al. 2014).

+# Introduction

 ISDT is a resource annotated according to the Stanford dependencies scheme (de Marneffe et al. 2008, 2013a, 2013b, 2014), obtained through a semi-automatic conversion process starting from MIDT (the Merged Italian Dependency Treebank).
 MIDT in turn was obtained merging two existing Italian treebanks, differing both in corpus composition and adopted annotation schemes:
 * TUT, the Turin University Treebank (Bosco et al. 2000)
 * ISST-TANL, first released as ISST-CoNLL for the CoNLL-2007 shared task (Montemagni, Simi 2007).

 The details of the harmonization and conversion process leading to MIDT were discussed in (Bosco, Montemagni, Simi, 2012).
 The Stanford annotation scheme, obtained from an enriched version of MIDT, was adapted to the specificity of the Italian language.
 We refer to (Bosco, Montemagni, Simi, 2013 and 2014) for a discussion.

+# Acknowledgments

+We wish to thank all of the contributors to the original annotation efforts, as well as the supporting organizations, i.e. the Institute for Computational Linguistics "A. Zampolli", the University of Pisa, and the University of Torino.

-## Main contributors
+# Main contributors

 * Cristina Bosco - Università di Torino, Dipartimento di Informatica
 * Alessandro Lenci - Università di Pisa, Dipartimento di Filologia, Letteratura, Linguistica
 * Simonetta Montemagni - Istituto di Linguistica Computazionale A. Zampolli, CNR, Pisa
 * Maria Simi - Università di Pisa, Dipartimento di Informatica

-## Corpus composition
+# Corpus composition

 <table>
 <tr style="background-color: #eee"><th>Original format</th><th>Source</th><th>Genre</th><th>Size in tokens</th><th>Size in sentences</th>